-- Any student who has earned a fellowship must present a poster or talk on the project at Wake Forest Research Day (family weekend) - Additionally, the college supports the travel of students to professional conferences with their mentors.
+- Any student who has earned a WFU fellowship must present a poster or talk on the project at Wake Forest Research Day (family weekend) - Additionally, the college supports the travel of students to professional conferences with their mentors.
 The STARR Travel Grant provides up to \$700 for students to present their mentored scholarship at discipline-specific conferences.
-The application can be found here: http://ureca.wfu.edu/resources-for-students
+The application can be found here: - http://ureca.wfu.edu/resources-for-students

-We will introduce the opportunities for summer scholarship offered at Wake Forest and elsewhere.

-We will briefly outline the steps involved in actively seeking grant or foundation dollars.
+- We will introduce the opportunities for summer scholarship offered at Wake Forest and elsewhere. - We will briefly outline the steps involved in actively seeking grant or foundation dollars. - We will learn a little bit about human subject research regulations. - We will break up into groups to learn more about applying for and participating in each program.